-Eriks offers a number of compounds for "extreme" services in their application field
+Eriks offers a number of compounds for "extreme" services in their application field on FDA and USP O-rings!

-- Different NBR, EPDM-compounds for specific applications - Silicone THT for 280°C resistance - Fluorosilicone 61370 and 61380 to MIL-R-25988B - Aflas® for optimum resistance to steam and crude oils - HNBR for optimum hydraulic fluid resistance to 150°C lowest compression set - And many more... - Over 250 data sheets are available upon request.
+- Different NBR, EPDM-compounds for specific applications - Silicone THT for 280°C resistance - Fluorosilicone 61370 and 61380 to MIL-R-25988B - Aflas® for optimum resistance to steam and crude oils - HNBR for optimum hydraulic fluid resistance to 150°C lowest compression set - · And many more... - Over 250 data sheets are available upon request.